zwiebert/tronferno-mcu-bin/docs/CLI.md

   Common options are accepted by all commands.

 * mid=N   N is supposed to be an ID number.
 It will be part of the reply messages (reply@N: ...).
-The front-end should use this to check which reply belongs to wich command.
+The front-end should use this to check which reply belongs to which command.

 ### mcu command